 - 1. Compensation paid to Executive Directors (who are Executive Officers concurrently serving as Directors) is shown in the column for Executive Officers. - 2.
 The base pay (limited to performance-linked portion) of Non-executive Inside Directors and bonuses of Executive Officers are calculated based on the performance of the EBARA Group, the performance of the relevant division and an evaluation of the individual's performance in the fiscal year under review, and amounts are determined individually after deliberation in the Compensation Committee. - 3.
-Base pay shown is the total amount of base pay paid to Directors and Executive Officers in office as of March 31, 2017 according to the term of office of each Director and Executive Officer for the fiscal year ended March 31, 2017, and base pay paid to the two Executive Officers who retired at the conclusion of the meeting of the Board of Directors held on June 24, 2016 according to their terms of office during the fiscal year ended March 31, 2017. - 4.
-Stock options shown is the total amount of stock options granted to Directors and Executive Officers in office as of March 31, 2017 according to the term of office of each Director and Executive Officer for the fiscal year ended March 31, 2017, and stock options granted to the two Executive Officers who retired at the conclusion of the meeting of the Board of Directors held on June 24, 2016 according to their terms of office during the fiscal year ended March 31, 2017.
-Stock options are calculated at the fair value of subscription rights to shares, and shown as the amount recorded as an expense in the fiscal year under review. - 5.
-Bonuses shown are the total amount of bonuses paid to Executive Officers in office as of March 31, 2017 for the fiscal year ended March 31, 2017.
+Base pay shown is the total amount of base pay paid to Directors and Executive Officers in office as of December 31, 2017 according to the terms of office of each Director and Executive Officer for the fiscal year ended December 31, 2017.
+This total includes the base pay paid to one Director who retired at the conclusion of the 152nd Ordinary General Meeting of Shareholders held on June 23, 2017 and one Executive Officer who retired at the conclusion of the meeting of the Board of Directors held on the same day according to their terms of office during the fiscal year ended December 31, 2017. - 4.
+Stock options shown is the total amount of stock options granted to Directors and Executive Officers in office as of December 31, 2017 according to the terms of office of each Director and Executive Officer for the fiscal year ended December 31, 2017.
+This total also includes stock options granted to one Director who retired at the conclusion of the 152nd Ordinary General Meeting of Shareholders held on June 23, 2017 and one Executive Officer who retired at the conclusion of the meeting of the Board of Directors held on the same day according to their terms of office during the fiscal year ended December 31, 2017.
+Stock options are calculated at the fair value of subscription rights to shares, and shown as the amount recorded as an expense in the fiscal year ended December 31, 2017. - 5.
+Bonuses shown are the total amount of bonuses paid to Executive Officers in office as of December 31, 2017 for the fiscal year ended December 31, 2017.

-Policy on Determining Compensation Amounts and Calculation Methods Established -- -------------
+Policy on Determining Compensation Amounts and Calculation Methods Updated Established --- -------------